 Goodding’s verbena goes by many other common names including desert vervain, southwestern mock vervain, pink verbena, southwestern vervain, and Mojave verbena.

-Goodding’s verbena predominately grows in Arizona but has a large range that extends into arid regions of California, Utah, Nevada, Texas, New Mexico, Oklahoma, Colorado, and parts of northern Mexico.
+Goodding’s verbena predominantly grows in Arizona, but its large natural range extends into arid regions of California, Utah, Nevada, New Mexico, and parts of northern Mexico.

-You may see this plant listed as either Glandularia gooddingii or Verbena gooddingii.
-While Glandularia is the more commonly used genus name by far, Verbena is the latest official name.
+You may see this plant referred to as either Glandularia gooddingii or Verbena gooddingii.
+Glandularia is the current official genus name.

 You may wonder about the meaning behind the unusual species name gooddingii.
 There are several southwest desert plants with this species name.
 They are named after Leslie Newton Goodding, an American botanist and authority on southwestern plants.